gpass0s/gpass0s/README.md

 My name is Guilherme, but I can go by Passos which is easier to pronounce!

 * 🌍 I'm based in Belo Horizonte, Brazil.
-* 👀 I described myself as a Data Engineer, Python developer, AWS Certified Data Analytics Specialist and Solution Architect with over 5 years of experience in the tech industry.
+* 👀 I usually describe myself as a Data Engineer, Python developer, AWS Certified Data Analytics Specialist and Solution Architect with over 5 years of experience in the tech industry.
 * 🎓 I hold a BSc in Electrical and Computer Engineering from UFMG in Brazil.
 * 🧐 I'm interested in cloud computing, big data technologies, and helping companies extract